- Who Must Complete CITI Human Subjects Protection Training?

 Training is valid for a three-year period.
 Investigators and staff must renew their training certification before it expires by taking either a refresher course or retaking the full course.
 Members of the research team who have not completed human subject research protection training may not take part in aspects of the research that involve human subjects or their private identifiable data.

-Note: If you are a SFVAHCS researcher, please review VA training requirements
+Note: If you are a SFVAHCS researcher, please review VA training requirements.

 How to Register on CITI

+Select your courses | You will be given curriculum options.
+Some are required, some optional.
 Review the "How do I begin my course?" module for assistance in beginning your courses.
+Required Optional

 *Individuals engaged in the conduct of a NIH-funded clinical trial (per the NIH definition) must complete a Good Clinical Practice (GCP) training.
 The study’s Principal Investigator is responsible for identifying the staff that should take the training.
 Recipients of GCP training are expected to retain documentation of their training which should be refreshed at least every three years in order to stay up to date with regulations, standards, and guidelines.
-UCSF IRB does not review nor track GCP trainings and they are not accepted as a substitute for the Human Subjects Protection Course.
+UCSF IRB does not review nor track GCP trainings and they are not accepted as a substitute for the Human Subjects Protection Course. **Some federal awards require that grantees undergo education in the Responsible Conduct of Research. ***These courses are provided by the CTSI Bioethics & Regulatory Engagement. |

 FAQs: Completing the UCSF CITI Human Subjects Protection Training Course